tiangolo/full-stack/{{cookiecutter.project_slug}}/README.md

 docker-compose exec backend bash
 ```

+**Note**: Before the first run, make sure you create at least one "revision" of your models and database and make sure you create those models / tables in the database with `alembic`.
+See the section about migrations below for specific instructions.

 * Run the local debugging Flask server, all the command is in the `RUN` environment variable:

 ```bash